Join the Team

 • Chapter 1606: The Montgomery GI Bill – Selected Reserve

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill (new window) (new window).
+More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill (new window).

 The MAVRC maintains a personnel budget to employ Georgetown students to assist the MAVRC in supporting military-connected students.
 Any student can fill a Georgetown-funded position, and the MAVRC usually employs 1-2 GU-funded students per semester.
-The MAVRC will typically distribute GU-funded position announcements via the MAVRC newsletter on Campus Groups.

 For additional information, please contact the Military and Veterans’ Resource Center at veteranservices@georgetown.edu.